oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-host/prepare-host.md

     exit
     ```

-3. Copy the wallet and password file from one node to the other, then delete them:
+3. From the **Cloud Shell** environment, copy the wallet and password file from one node to the other, then delete them:
     ```
     <copy>
     scp adghol0:/tmp/wallet.tar /tmp